jitedu/Test3/README.md

 parameter with no /*@null@*/ annotation.
 If NULL may be used for this parameter, add a /*@null@*/ annotation to the function parameter declaration.
-(Use -nullpass to inhibit warning) test3_old.c:6:21: Storage ptr becomes null
+(Use -nullpass to inhibit warning) test3_old.c:6:21: Storage ptr becomes n
 Finished checking --- 2 code warnings

+system_pro_old.c:

-valgrid debug
+valgrind debug
 错误显示：
 Process terminating with default action of signal 11 (SIGSEGV) ==6045== Access not within mapped region at address 0x0